Filippo Della Vite

 Filippo "Pippo" Della Vite (born 4 October 2001) is an Italian alpine skier.

 Career

 During his career, he has achieved four results among the top 15 in the FIS Alpine Ski World Cup.

+On February 4, 2025, together with Giorgia Collomb, Lara Della Mea and Alex Vinatzer, he won the gold medal in the team competition at the World Championships in Saalbach-Hinterglemm.